StarRealMan/SSVIO/README.md

 ```
     ./run_saving_data
 ```
-Press "t" to take shot and save at {YOUR_DIRECTORY}/SSVIO/savings
+Press "s" to save image and pointcloud at {YOUR_DIRECTORY}/SSVIO/savings

 * Run at {YOUR_DIRECTORY}
 ```